mugiluri/smsDirectory/README.md

 Right now both _tophone board_ and _todashboard_ have sensors connected to them independently.
 With the serial exchange implementation, only the _todashboard_ will be connected to the sensors.
 All the three boards will be connected and seamlessly working together.
 Feel free to do these improvements

+__Log.txt:__ View this file in .gitignore to troubleshoot connectivity issues.